Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 The EU has refused to reopen talks on Britain's withdrawal which were painstakingly hammered out over months of negotiations with May's government, but then repeatedly rejected by Parliament.

+Minutes after Johnson's win, opposition leader Jeremy Corbyn took to Twitter to say that Johnson won the support of fewer than 100,000 "unrepresentative Conservative Party members" — but not the support of the country.
+"The people of our country should decide who becomes the Prime Minister in a General Election," Corbyn added.

-May congratulated Johnson, saying he had her full support "from the back benches."
+May congratulated Johnson, saying he had her full support "from the back benches" of the party in Parliament.

+Nigel Farage, a leader in the push to leave the EU, wished Johnson well.
+But, he asked, "Does he have the courage to deliver?"

+Johnson inherits other dire problems, including a tense standoff with Tehran.
+Last week, Iran seized a British-flagged commercial oil tanker in the Strait of Hormuz.
+Hunt, the candidate who failed to win his party's endorsement on Tuesday, said the move was a retaliation for Britain's military helping to seize an Iranian vessel in Gibraltar earlier this month.

 Although Johnson remained the clear favorite up to the moment of voting, an incident occurred last month that left some in doubt about the politician.
 Police were called to the home of Johnson and his partner, Carrie Symonds, following reports of screaming amid an apparent domestic dispute.